NicolasDorier/BCCSpliter/README.md

 This mean that a valid `SIGHASH_FORKID` signature on BCC will not be valid on BTC chain.
 Making it easy to split your UTXO.

+### Privacy disclaimer

+If you are dumping coins from your bitcoin core, no external resources than your node is used.
+For other use case (`dumpprivkey` and `dumphd`), a block explorer is used and leak your addresses.
+(QBitNinja)

 ## Requirements

 As a user, you will need: